yaboyshades/Alita-agent/alita_agent_prototype/README.md

 - **Dual-Agent Design**: A `ManagerAgent` for orchestration and a `WebAgent` for research.
 - **Dynamic Tool Creation**: Uses a Model Context Protocol (MCP) system to generate, test, and save new capabilities on-the-fly.
 - **Security-First**: Includes provisions for code validation and sandboxed execution to run generated tools safely.
+- **Memory Search**: Retrieves related past episodes to inform new tasks.

 ## 📋 Requirements